-In order for the 'system' to work properly, it needs full cooperation and team work.
-Everybody is just as important as everybody else.
-When everyone works together with a positive attitude and motivation, they can achieve great things.
-Messages are travelling to and from the brain all the time.
-Messages in our body go faster than we could ever achieve - at top speeds of approximately 400km per hour or 250 miles per hour.
-6 Body Team Work Name major internal body parts (heart, blood, lungs, stomach, small and large intestines, liver, brain).
-Describe how food, water and air get into the body and blood.
+3 Body Team Work Name major internal body parts (heart, blood, lungs, stomach, small and large intestines, liver, brain).
+Describe how food, water and air get into the body and blood. .
 Start the lesson by asking the children what important jobs key organs have (heart, brain, lungs, stomach, intestines etc.) Which do they think is the most important part of the body?
 (They are all important and depend on each other to work properly.
 They work as a team) Activity 1 - Complete the Body team work Activity sheet.
 Children write a sentence for each of the named body organs saying what the organ does and what it needs from other parts of the body to work properly.
 Activity 2 - What other internal body parts can the children think of? (e.g. muscles, bones etc.) What are their jobs and what do they need from other parts of the body?
 As a class, decide on a sound and an action for each body part.
 For example, for the heart, draw a big circle in the air to show the blood being pumped around the body and make a quiet swooshing sound as the action is performed.
 In groups, children to make up an action and sound effect for different body parts.
 Then, ask one or two 'teams' to demonstrate their body functions.
-The rest of the class have to identify which organ is being represented by which child and explain what its function is.
-Internal Organs 7 Top Talents Explain some of the different talents and skills that people have and how skills are developed.
-Recognise their own skills and those of other children in the class.
-Start the lesson with a discussion about talents.
-What do we mean by talent?
-Does everyone have the same talent?
-Which part of the body controls our talents?
-Discuss how talent is grown and that most skills come from a person working hard at something, from practising it over and over again (e.g. sport skills or a musical instrument) and that sticking at something (persevering) is as important, possibly more important, than having a natural talent, in growing that skill.
-Activity 1 - Watch the Harold, Kiki and Derek profile film clips.
-What are the individual qualities that Harold, Kiki and Derek have?
-Which of the three characters are the children most like and why?
-What are the special skills that Harold, Kiki and Derek have?
-Explain that there are lots of different ways we can be talented or skilled.
-Discuss what these might be and write them on the whiteboard.
-Then explain that those skills can be grouped into different categories (linguistic, logical, physical, etc).
-Reflect upon and discuss which different areas the children feel their talents/skills lie in.
-Goal-setting Talents Skills Intelligence
+The rest of the class have to identify which organ is being represented by which child and explain what its function is Internal Organs 4 For Or Against?
+Develop skills in discussion and debating an issue.
+Demonstrate their understanding of health and wellbeing issues that are relevant to them.
+Empathise with different viewpoints.
+Make recommendations, based on their research. health and wellbeing?
+Do we always make the best choices?
+Do people always have the same opinions about what are the best choices?
+Present the children with the statement: Children should not be allowed to go on a computer, tablet or 'phone, or watch TV, for at least an hour before bedtime.
+Ask the children to discuss the statement, thinking of arguments both for and Debate Discussion Continuum Courteous Respectful Justify